 CASE SUMMARY

-A 27-year-old man presented with a two-month history of fever, bearing-down pain and rectal bleeding.
-His hepatitis B virus-DNA level was 2.7 ×107 IU/mL.
+A 27-year-old man presented with a 2-mo history of fever, bearing-down pain, and rectal bleeding.
+His hepatitis B virus DNA level was 2.7 ×107 IU/mL.
 Abdominal computed tomography (CT) indicated liver cirrhosis.
 Before he was admitted to our hospital, he was diagnosed with HIV infection.
-His CD4 count was 24 cells/L. Pelvic cavity CT suggested a thickened rectum wall accompanied by multiple enlarged lymph nodes.
-The patient was initially treated as having haemorrhoidal varices with bleeding, Telbivudine for anti-hepatitis B virus treatment and antibiotics for anti-infection.
-After half of a month of treatment, the patient felt that his lower lumbus ache and bearing-down pain had not improved, and a colonoscopy was conducted.
-The result revealed a rectal mass that was histologically confirmed as KS with rectal spindle cells that were positive for CD117, CD34, HHV8, CD31.
-He applied systemic chemotherapy with 36 mg/d of liposomal doxorubicin for six times.
-The patients experienced no sign of lower gastrointestinal (GI) bleeding again.
+His CD4 count was 24 cells/L. Pelvic cavity CT suggested a thickened rectum wall accompanied by multiple enlarged lymph nodes.
+The patient was initially treated as having haemorrhoidal varices with bleeding, telbivudine for anti-hepatitis B virus treatment, and antibiotics for anti-infection.
+After half a month of treatment, the patient felt that his lower lumbus ache and bearing-down pain had not improved, and a colonoscopy was conducted.
+The result revealed a rectal mass that was histologically confirmed as KS with rectal spindle cells that were positive for cluster of differentiation 117 (CD117), CD34, human herpes virus 8, and CD31.
+He was administered systemic chemotherapy with 36 mg/d liposomal doxorubicin six times.
+The patient experienced no sign of lower gastrointestinal bleeding again.

 CONCLUSION

-This case highlights the diagnosis of primary KS with lower GI bleeding in HIV-positive patients which means visceral KS could not be excluded.
+This case highlights the diagnosis of primary KS with lower gastrointestinal bleeding in HIV-positive patients, which means visceral KS could not be excluded.
 The gold standard relies on colonoscopy and biopsy findings.

-Key words: Human immunodeficiency virus/hepatitis B virus co-infection; Kaposi Sarcoma; Lower gastrointestinal bleeding; Colonoscopy; Immunohistochemistry; Case report
+Key words: Human immunodeficiency virus/hepatitis B virus co-infection; Kaposi’s Sarcoma; Lower gastrointestinal bleeding; Colonoscopy; Immunohistochemistry; Case report